EDreams ODIGEO: Consumer booking preferences report

-In 2021, eDreams ODIGEO commissioned an independent poll with OnePoll to reveal traveller booking preferences post-COVID-19.
+In 2021, eDreams ODIGEO commissioned an independent poll with OnePoll to reveal traveler booking preferences post-COVID-19.
 10,000 adults from 8 countries were surveyed to understand how consumers book online travel.
 The findings from the poll revealed that 75% of respondents expressed a preference to book via an OTA as opposed to direct with an airline due to convenience and cost.

 Best time to book annual study

 eDreams ODIGEO produces an annual study of the best time of year to book a flight, based on bookings made through their websites in the previous years.

-The best time to book study is published on Opodo, one of the eDreams ODIGEO brands.
+The best time to book a study is published on Opodo, one of the eDreams ODIGEO brands.
 In 2020, the study found that the cheapest month for booking a flight was January.

 Corporate affairs

-The leadership team includes Dana Dunne (Chief Executive Officer), David Elizaga (Chief Financial Officer) and Gerrit Goedkoop (Chief Operating Officer) as well as Carsten Bernhard (Chief Technology Officer).
+The leadership team includes Dana Dunne (Chief Executive Officer), David Elizaga (Chief Financial Officer), and Gerrit Goedkoop (Chief Operating Officer) as well as Carsten Bernhard (Chief Technology Officer).

 Thomas Vollmoeller serves as chairman and Javier Perez-Tenessa is honorary chairman.
-The Board of the Company includes Thomas Vollmoeller, Carmen Allo, Dana Dunne, David Elizaga, Daniel Setton, Lise Fauconnier, Benoit Vauchy, Pedro López and Amanda Wills.
+The Board of the Company includes Thomas Vollmoeller, Carmen Allo, Dana Dunne, David Elizaga, Daniel Setton, Lise Fauconnier, Benoit Vauchy, Pedro López, and Amanda Wills.

 Criticism

 Involvement in Israeli settlements

-On 12 February 2020, the United Nations published a database of all business enterprises involved in certain specified activities related to the Israeli settlements in the Occupied Palestinian Territories, including East Jerusalem, and in the occupied Golan Heights.
-EDreams ODIGEO and its subsidiary company, Opodo, have been listed on the database in light of their involvement in activities related to "the provision of services and utilities supporting the maintenance and existence of settlements".
+On 12 February 2020, the United Nations published a database of all business enterprises involved in certain specified activities related to the Israeli settlements in the Occupied Palestinian Territories, including East Jerusalem, and in the occupied Golan Heights. eDreams ODIGEO and its subsidiary company, Opodo, have been listed on the database in light of their involvement in activities related to "the provision of services and utilities supporting the maintenance and existence of settlements".
 The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.